esastack/esa-httpserver/README.md

 ### Test cases

 - We built a echo server by ESA HttpServer and used a http client to do the requests for RPS testing with different payload(16B, 128B, 512B, 1KB, 4KB, 10KB)
-- Also we used  netty to build a same echo server which is same with above for RPS testing (use the `HttpServerCodec`, `HttpObjectAggregator` handlers directly).
+- Also we used origin netty to build a same echo server which is same with above for RPS testing (use the `HttpServerCodec`, `HttpObjectAggregator` handlers directly).

 ### Hardware Used